 Not everyone accesses the web in the same manner.
 While an overwhelming portion of those visiting your website may do so with a standard monitor-keyboard-mouse setup, along with a reliable internet connection, there are those who may use a different setup.
 It is therefore your responsibility to make sure that the information is accessible to individuals regardless of the technology used.

 Individuals with visual impairments will often rely on screen readers or magnifiers to read the content you provide.
 Those with hearing impairments might rely on captioning or transcripts of audio/visual content.
 A person with a cognitive disability will rely on how you organize your content to better understand the information you are trying to convey.

 Throughout this guide, tips are provided for using the tools in Umbraco to help make sure your content is as accessible as possible.
+Look for these boxes at the bottom of each page.
 However, keep these general ideas in mind as you begin to prepare your content for your website: